cheme/web3/sidechaintimestamp.md

   WARNING about signature maleability (+ see bip62) - todo poc - seems do not care : yet need a confirmation/ checking of hash presence in chain before ok.

-Timestamp is good but hash should also include ownership of resource : a striple containing hash to check as content, from a owned pair of key, and about a generic 'bitcoin timestamp' concept.
+Timestamp is good but hash should also include ownership of resource : a Striple containing hash to check as content, from a owned pair of key, and about a generic 'bitcoin timestamp' concept.

 Content may also simply include personal information.